 “Bicycles for Education” bike drives co-sponsored by Alaffia Sustainable Skin Care and PCC Natural Markets

-(Seattle, Wash., July 12, 2011) — For the fourth consecutive year, two Washington organizations, Lacey-based Alaffia Sustainable Skin Care (Alaffia) and Seattle-headquartered PCC Natural Markets (PCC), are working together to collect bicycles and help African teens avoid missing school due to lack of transportation.
+(Seattle, Wash., July 30, 2012) — A cooperative effort of two Western Washington companies Olympia-based Alaffia Sustainable Skin Care (Alaffia) and Seattle-headquartered PCC Natural Markets (PCC), will help African teens avoid missing school due to lack of transportation.

-For seven years, Alaffia has collected, transported and distributed used bicycles for the benefit of students in Togo, a small country in West Africa.
+For eight years Alaffia has collected, transported and distributed used bicycles for the benefit of teens in Togo, a small country in West Africa.
 The bicycles are distributed to disadvantaged teens for transportation to and from school.
 Alaffia founder, president and Togo native, Olowo-n’djo Tchala, knows first-hand the challenges of overcoming poverty and the impact a simple bicycle can have on a child’s life.
-With over 3,500 bicycles distributed and 95% of recipients staying in or completing school, “Bicycles for Education” is making a real difference in rural Togolese communities.
+With over 4,000 bicycles distributed and 95% of recipients staying in or completing school, “Bicycles for Education” is making a real difference in rural Togolese communities.

-PCC has hosted Alaffia bike drives annually since 2008, collecting over 700 bicycles.
+PCC has hosted Alaffia bike drives annually since 2008, collecting over 1,000 bicycles.
 “Our customers appreciate this opportunity to give their used bikes a purposeful second life that helps young students escape a future of poverty,” says Sara Walsh, PCC’s community relations manager.
-This year, PCC will host a fourth annual bike drive at two of its stores.
+This year, PCC will host a fifth annual bike drive at two of its stores.
 Functioning, adult sized used bicycles will be accepted.

-About PCC Natural Markets: Headquartered in Seattle, PCC Natural Markets is a certified-organic retail cooperative with annual sales of $148 million and an active membership of 46,000 households.
+About PCC Natural Markets: Headquartered in Seattle, WA, PCC Natural Markets is a certified organic retail cooperative with annual sales of $161 million and an active membership of 46,000 households.
 PCC operates nine stores in the Seward Park, View Ridge, Greenlake, West Seattle, Fremont, Kirkland, Redmond, Edmonds and Issaquah neighborhoods. www.pccnaturalmarkets.com

 Tom Monahan, Marketing Manager